emrealper/loyalty-management/README.md

 docker build -f "Dockerfile" -t membermanagementapi_image ..
 ```

-after building docker image of Web Api you can run the below command from the **/setup/** directory to run postgresql enviroment and also run initialize.sql
+after building docker image of Web Api you can run the below command from the **/setup/** directory to run postgresql enviroment and also run initialize.sql located in **/setup/sql/initialize.sql**

 ```powershell
 docker-compose up